2026 Best Practices

 Real-Time Leaderboards

-Individual + team rankings that update instantly
+Individual + team rankings that update instantly.
+Multiple categories: steps, streaks, improvement.

 Virtual Journeys

-Walk across countries together as a company
+Walk across countries together as a company.
+Progress on a map with milestone celebrations.

 Smart Notifications

-Milestone alerts and encouragement via Slack
+Milestone alerts and encouragement via Slack, Teams, or email.
+Streak reminders before day ends.

 How do you gamify a workplace step challenge to boost participation?